-There are four river otters at the Seneca Park Zoo, two females and two males.
+There are four river otters at Seneca Park Zoo, two females and two males.
 The two females are sisters named Heather and Sara.
-Both were born on 2003 and came here in 2009 from the Jacksonville Zoo.
+Both were born in 2003 and came here in 2009 from the Jacksonville Zoo.
 The two males, Skipper and Sailor, were born in 2007 and came to the Zoo in May 2012 from a private facility in Myrtle Beach, SC.
-We are currently in the process of introducing the males and females.

 North American river otters reside throughout the U.S. and Canada along rivers, near streams and lakes bordered by woods with wetlands.